 Leaders may take personal command of a single unit at any point, by placing themselves into contact with the base of that unit.
 This can help with some actions (such as Melee and Rallying).
 When attached to a unit, however, it is possible for a Leader to be killed or captured in Melee.
 Leaders who have fallen are not replaced, and count heavily against the army's morale.
-An attached Leader may still give activations to units to which they are not attached, and is not required to activate the unit they are with.
-Attached Leaders may detach from a unit at any time, unless the unit they are with is in an ongoing combat: once a Leader has been involved in a Melee action (with either the Acting unit or the Target), they may no longer move in that turn.
+An attached Leader may still give activations to units to which they are not attached, and is not required to activate the unit they are with is in an ongoing combat: once a Leader has been involved in a Melee action (with either the Acting unit or the Target), they may no longer move in that turn.

 Leaders may not be targeted for fire or charges, and are only involved in melees with the units to which they are attached.
-If "run over," they simply make am immediate free move to take them out of the way.
+If "run over," they simply make an immediate free move to take them out of the way.
 They may use this move to attach to a nearby friendly unit.